Social Engineering Assessments and Testing Services

 Types of Social Engineering Attacks

-Social engineering attacks are the most common attack vectors against organizations.
-According to Verizon’s annual Data Breach Investigations Report and viewing data from the Privacy Rights Clearinghouse, social engineering accounts for 70%-90% of all successful data breaches.
-These successful data breaches are due to malicious actors being more successful at breaching networks through social engineering than traditional exploitation of external networks and web applications.
+Social engineering remains one of the most exploited attack vectors.
+According to the Verizon Data Breach Investigations Report and Privacy Rights Clearinghouse, social engineering attacks account for 70%–90% of all successful data breaches.
+These attacks are more effective than traditional hacking because they exploit human psychology instead of technical vulnerabilities.

 01. Phishing